Griffin in Summer: Plot

 In the hopes of breaking up Brad's relationship with Chloe, Griffin sends a sexually explicit email to him under the fake persona of an older woman named "Glenn Bening".
 (Note: Derived from a picture on Griffin's wall of actresses Glenn Close and Annette Bening.)
 Chloe sees the email and breaks up with Brad, sending him into a tailspin.
 A frustrated Brad vents his feelings to Griffin one day by a lake.
-He sadly confesses that he feels like a failure who had to move back to the suburbs, and that Griffin is probably his only friend here.
+He sadly confesses that he feels like a failure who had to move back to the suburbs, and that Griffin is probably his only friend there.
 Griffin reassures Brad that he is not a loser and that he is the best thing that has happened to him.

 The following day, when Brad does not show up to rehearsals, he goes to Brad's mom's house to find him.
 He discovers that Brad has moved back to New York City.
 In a text message, Brad apologizes for not being able to do Griffin's play, but says that his breakup with Chloe spurred him to rethink his life and make another go at his dreams in NYC.
 Griffin impulsively takes a train to New York and locates Brad at his apartment.
 When Brad expresses confusion at his presence, Griffin confesses his feelings for him, including his hopes that the two can get a place when Griffin turns eighteen and create art together.
 He also admits that he is behind the Glenn Bening email.
 A startled Brad says he is not gay; he then rejects Griffin and tells him to leave.

 A distraught Griffin calls Helen, who has been frantic over his absence.
 As they reconcile, Griffin admits to transferring money from her bank account to pay Brad, which Helen haltingly forgives.
 He also makes up with Kara after telling her about Brad.
 Griffin is worried that the play may be over since his behavior alienated the cast, but Kara urges him to make amends with the group.
 After Griffin makes a sincere apology to Tyler, Pam, and Winnie, they agree to be in the play again.